Cade Smith

-Cade Jared Benjamin Smith (born May 9, 1999) is a Canadian professional baseball pitcher in the Cleveland Guardians organization.
+Cade Jared Benjamin Smith (born May 9, 1999) is a Canadian professional baseball pitcher for the Cleveland Guardians of Major League Baseball (MLB).
+He made his MLB debut in 2024.

 Career

 Smith attended Mennonite Educational Institute in Abbotsford, British Columbia, Canada.
 He was drafted by the Minnesota Twins in the 16th round of the 2017 Major League Baseball draft, but did not sign and played college baseball at University of Hawaii at Manoa.

-After going undrafted in the 2020 MLB draft, which was shortened due to the Covid-19 pandemic, Smith signed with the Cleveland Indians.
+After going undrafted in the 2020 MLB draft, which was shortened due to the COVID-19 pandemic, Smith signed with the Cleveland Indians.
 He spent his first professional season in 2021, pitching for the Lynchburg Hillcats and Lake County Captains.
 In 2022, he played for Lake County and Akron RubberDucks.
 After the season, he pitched in the Arizona Fall League.

 In 2023, Smith was selected to play for the Canadian national baseball team in the 2023 World Baseball Classic.

+The Guardians selected Smith's contract on November 14, 2023, adding him to their 40-man roster.
+On March 30, 2024, Smith made his MLB debut, striking out five Oakland Athletics batters in two innings pitched.
+His performance set a Cleveland record for the most strikeouts in a debut of two innings pitched or fewer.
+Smith finished his rookie season with a 1.91 ERA and 103 strikeouts in 75 1/3 innings.

+Smith made his postseason debut on October 5, striking out all four Detroit Tigers he faced in a 7–0 Cleveland victory in Game 1 of the American League Division Series.
+Smith fanned 12 of the 22 batters he faced in the ALDS, setting a major league record for strikeouts by a reliever in the Division Series.

+In the 2025 season, Smith became one of two replacement closers for the Guardians after Emmanuel Clase was placed on non-disciplinary paid leave as part of an investigation into sports betting by the league on July 28, 2025.
+During that time, Smith became Cleveland's primary closer as he went a 6–2 record with a 2.79 ERA and 39 strikeouts in 30 games.
+For the 2025 season, he ended with an 8–5 record with a 2.93 ERA and 104 strikeouts in 76 games.
+He also became the American League Reliever of the Month for September as he saved seven games, tied for the most in AL, including saves in six straight appearances from Sept.
+6-14.
+He ended the month with a 2.77 ERA and 22 strikeouts in 13 innings.